 And so until he got kicked off YouTube, I'm pretty sure that based on the audience that he had, he wasn't demonetized until fairly soon before he got kicked off.

-So he was probably making a pretty good amount of money from that and then whatever donations might be coming in.
+So he was probably making a pretty good amount of money from that.

-I wanted to get into that a little bit because I think it's interesting.
+So I wanted to get into that a little bit because I think it's interesting when you see the way that Nick has become, you know, he's come back on Alex's show.

-And like what you're saying, I think what you said is right on.
+And like what you're saying, I think what you said was right on.

 It's the mimicry aspect.